 Are you competitive?

-Selection decisions (both on-campus and at the national level) are based on the following criteria:
+Selection decisions are based on the following criteria:

 - Academic record and academic promise.
 Boren Scholars tend to have a GPA of 3.4 or higher.

 - Relevance to national security: Clearly state and refer back to your definition of national security.
 Explain how your proposed placement will allow you to learn more about national security, with the goal of advancing your future career goals.

 - Suitable selection of a study abroad program: The student’s proposed course of study should reflect a clear awareness of the faculty and facilities available.
 Not all study abroad programs are right for every student.
 Some are designed for beginning language learners while others are designed for advanced language learners.
 Likewise, though some are geared toward social science majors, others may be more suitable for other majors.
 Some include strong experiential learning, while others follow a classical classroom model.
 No one model is right for all students.
 Therefore, you should investigate many different study abroad programs and decide on the program that best meets your individual goals.

 - Serious language study: Investigate the study abroad program carefully and ask your language instructors for advice to select one with a strong linguistic component.
 In your application, be sure to include a plan for continuing to study the language once you return from your study abroad program.
 Since Boren Scholarships focus on less commonly studied languages, it is fine if you have never studied the language before.
 But, you should do all that you can now to at least familiarize yourself with the language.